CivicActions/ssp-toolkit/docs/controls/CM.md

 #### Drupal specific control support

-CivicActions reviews and updates baseline configurations for the system at least annually, when requested by the Program Owner or required by law, and as an integral part of information system component installations, upgrades and maintenance.
+CivicActions reviews and updates baseline configurations for the system at least annually, when requested by the System Owner or required by law, and as an integral part of information system component installations, upgrades and maintenance.

 Review of the CM baselines for the system is conducted and approved by CivicActions Development.
 Any changes made to the production environment are approved prior to deployment by the CCB or agile scrum process.
 Changes that may require updates to the baseline configuration for the application include: